venture-23/sui-kiosk-indexer-apidocumentation/API Documentation.md

 }
 ```

-### get_item_of_owner
+### Kiosk Items of Sui Address

 #### Overview

-This API provides access to information about items inside all the kiosk of particular owner.
+This API provides access to information about items inside all the kiosk of particular sui address.

 #### Base URL